jprusik/browser-interactions-testing/tests/known-testing-issues.md

 These websites have some form of bot detection that prevents automated testing, but can be partially tested.
 We can test the username autofill but not the password in most cases.

 -   https://walmart.com
--   https://indeed.com (This site has a cloudflare captcha that is not solvable by Playwright's automation.
-It is possible to solve it manually and then run the test during a debug run.)
+-   https://indeed.com - This site has a cloudflare captcha that is not solvable by Playwright's automation.
+It is possible to solve it manually and then run the test during a debug run.
 -   https://twitter.com
 -   https://yahoo.com
+    https://www.homedepot.com - The flow for login on this is a bit strange.
+It requires an intermediary step that is a bit of a struggle to work around currently.